Sisal Rugs Direct Frequently Asked Questions

 Do you have Expedited Shipping?

-- Expedited Order: Expediting your order places it at the top of the production schedule and can usually be shipped out within 24-48 hours.
+- Expedited Order: Expediting your order places it at the top of the production schedule and can usually be shipped out within 24-48 hours provided the material is in stock.
 The cost for this is an additional 25% of the cost of the rug(s).

 - Expedited Shipping: We can expedite your shipment via UPS 3 Day Select, 2nd Day Air or Next Day Air.
 Larger rugs that ship via Freight Carrier are more difficult to expedite, but we do our best to get your order to you by your desired date.